awslabs/slapo/README.md

 ## Supported Primitives
 To maximally reduce the risk introduced by tracers and compilers, we leverage **progressive optimization** to gradually apply primitives to a part of the model.
-We classify the primitives into two catagories.
+We classify the primitives into two categories.
 The first type of primitives does *not* require tracing and can be directly applied to modules and parameters; the second type of primitives requires a static graph, and thus needs to apply the `.trace()` primitive first.

 We provide the following primitives for dynamic graph optimizations:
 | Feature | Primitive |